onlyphantom/textmining/README.md

 # Project structure
 The project is completed using R notebook, and exported to both HTML and PDF.
 All three files (Rmd, HTML and PDF) are available in this repo.

+## Updates
+I have since left the team at HyperGrowth and GrowthBot (GrowthBot's tech is sold to one of our investors and our customer-facing APIs / apps are no longer in service).
+My email is now inactive.
+I'm working at [Algoritma](https://algorit.ma) as a course producer teaching an ever larger community about R programming, Python programming, NLP, Machine Learning and Visualization.
+Connect with me on [Facebook](https://www.facebook.com/onlyphantom) or on [my LinkedIn](https://www.linkedin.com/in/chansamuel/) page instead.

+Enjoy programming!